-Tassia Quirino, 28, was born in São Paulo.
-She lives and works in Dublin.
+Tassia Quirino, 30, was born in São Paulo.
+She lives and works in London.

-She has founded and directed the first international festival of films on art in Brazil called MOVE CINE ARTE.
-The program focused on all types of artistic expressions: architecture, painting, sculpture, theater, photography, dance, gastronomy, poetry, literature, music, design, fashion, cinema, visual arts etc. The event took place in a small town of Minas Gerais State called Monte Verde in November 2012.
+In 2012, she founded and directed the first international festival of films on art in Brazil called MOVE CINE ARTE.
+The program focused on all types of artistic expressions: architecture, painting, sculpture, theater, photography, dance, gastronomy, poetry, literature, music, design, fashion, cinema, visual arts etc. The event took place in a small town of Minas Gerais State called Monte Verde.
 The audience had the chance to watch films about acclaimed artists, such as: Anselm Kiefer, Pablo Picasso, Roman Opalka, Haruo Ohara, Cildo Meireles, among others.
 The event had also itinerant exhibitions in São Paulo, Rio de Janeiro and Vitória.

 In 2017, Tassia took part in Picture Berlin Artist-in-Residency program.
 Ever since, she has been working across photography and film installation exploring the relation between light, colour and space and how it affects our perception.
 Through over or underexposing images, erasing information, distorting forms, multiplying pictures or adding colours, she seeks to disfigure and collapse viewers sense of reality.